dstuessy/tuck/README.md

 Install (tuck) folder of binaries in your Gnome environment.

-Nothing more than a script to prepare an application for use on a unix environment.
+Nothing more than a script to prepare an application for use on a Gnome environment.
 It copies the folder to `/opt`, creates a sym link in `/usr/local/bin`, then finally sets up a file for gnome application menus in `/usr/share/applications`.